dkw-aau/demo-shactor/README.md

-# Demo: SHACTOR

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+## SHACTOR: Improving the Quality of Large-Scale Knowledge Graphs with Validating Shapes
+### Demo Paper: SIGMOD-2023

+Visit demo's website for more information on the demo paper: http://relweb.cs.aau.dk/qse/shactor/

-It contains all the necessary configuration and some placeholder files to get you started.
+This readme contains all the necessary configuration to run the demo:

 ## Running the application